IBM/cpdctl/README_command_reference.md

     The default value is `cpd`.
 Allowable values are: `cpd`, `wx`, `wca`.

+`--settings-access-restrictions` (<a href="#cli-access-restrictions-example-schema-space">`AccessRestrictions`</a>)
+:   The access restrictions settings group.
+This option provides a value for a sub-field of the JSON option 'settings'.
+It is mutually exclusive with that option.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--settings-access-restrictions=@path/to/file.json`.

+`--settings-folders` (<a href="#cli-folder-example-schema-space">`Folder`</a>)
+:   The folders settings group.
+This option provides a value for a sub-field of the JSON option 'settings'.
+It is mutually exclusive with that option.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--settings-folders=@path/to/file.json`.

 `--stage-name` (string)
 :   Stage name.
 E.g. development, test, pre-production, production.
 This option provides a value for a sub-field of the JSON option 'stage'.
 It is mutually exclusive with that option.